kiwix/kiwix-js-pwa/AppPackages/README.md

 Starting in Windows 10 version 2004, **sideloading is enabled by default** and you can install apps by double-clicking signed app packages.
 On Windows 10 version 1909 and earlier, sideloading requires some additional configuration (see below).

-The Kiwix JS Windows packages are signed: download your `.appxbundle` (packages are available above inside `AppPackages/KiwixWebApp_0.x.x.x_[AnyCPU]_Test/` folders) and launch it by double-clicking.
-You may be prompted to allow sideloading, or you may need to do this first on older versions of Windows:
-Settings -> Update and security -> For developers.
+* **Simple procedure**: Just launch your package!
+The Kiwix JS Windows packages are signed: you can download an `.appxbundle` above inside `AppPackages/KiwixWebApp_0.x.x.x_[AnyCPU]_Test/` folders, and launch it by double-clicking.
+You may be prompted to allow sideloading, or you may need enable it first on older versions of Windows: Settings -> Update and security -> For developers.

-You will need a ZIM archive to use the full features of this app - [see below](#download-a-zim-archive-all-platforms).
+**You will need a ZIM archive to use the full features of this app - [see below](#download-a-zim-archive-all-platforms).**

-**_If this procedure fails_**, the package may not be a signed one, or else you have an even older version of Windows 10.
+**_If above procedure fails_**, the package may not be a signed one, or else you have an even older version of Windows 10.
 In this case, follow the more complex procedure below:

 * Put your PC in Developer mode: Settings / Update and security / For developers (it is not enough to select "Sideload" for unsigned packages).
 Your device may need to download a developer package, install it, and restart.
 * Then, launch a PowerShell command window: press Windows key and type PowerShell, right-click and "Run as Administrator".